 2. The shop small business model

-Shopping small become trendy in the summer of 2020, and is the shift is unlikely to reverse itself now.
+Shopping small become trendy in 2022, and is the shift is unlikely to reverse itself now.
 Consumers have seen the benefits of ecommerce in supporting small businesses, whether that’s in the store’s ability to save on labor costs, of the fact that shoppers can place orders any time of day.
 Since sales can be received at any time of the day, there is a likelihood of making a sale at any time, and a lower need to have anyone on hand to receive orders in person.

 The State of Ecommerce in Different Sectors

-On a global scale, the state of ecommerce in 2022 is growing at a quick pace with no sign of slowing down.
+On a global scale, the state of ecommerce is growing at a quick pace with no sign of slowing down.
 The coronavirus pandemic may have sped up this shift to an online market, but it certainly isn’t going to slow down now.
 However, some sectors of ecommerce are performing better than others.
 Below are sectors reaping most of the rewards from the recent boom in ecommerce.

 Fashion and apparel

 This sector comprises online stores that deal with fashion items such as clothing, shoes, and other accessories.
 The fashion and apparel sections of ecommerce were the most popular in 2021.
 According to statistics, there is a projection that it will be worth about $1003.5 billion by the year 2025.

 Its success is based on effective marketing strategy and the unique advantages of the apparel industry in regards to ecommerce, including offering more inclusive sizing and broadening internet ad campaigns.
 It’s no wonder that the fashion and apparel industry thrives most on ecommerce platforms.
 Marketing strategy involves pushing the latest trends.
 Advantages of ecommerce involve good delivery of quality products, and it is popular in the United States, United Kingdom, Germany, China, India, among others.